Styx11/whats/README.md

 Usage: whats <query> [options]

 Options:
   -v, --vers           output the current version
   -h, --help           output usage information
   -f, --from <source>  the source language to translate -t, --to <target>    the target language
-  -n, --normal  normalize text color in your terminal
+  -n, --normal         normalize text color in your terminal -s, --say use        default system voice and speak -r, --record         show the query record

 Examples:
   $ whats love